This blog may contain affiliate links. Read our disclosure policy for more info.

 So you want to do something kind of crazy?
 This is the one for you!
 Paragliding over Lima is the best – and most exciting – way to see the Lima coastline.

 We like to reserve experiences like this ahead of time so we can check out other travelers’ reviews.
-This isn’t an experience you want to have a mediocre tour operator, so checking reviews gives me peace of mind that this is a safe and fun experience!
-You can read all 150+ 5-star reviews here.
+This isn’t an experience you want to have with a mediocre tour operator, so checking reviews gives me peace of mind that this is a safe and fun experience!
+Read all 230+ 5-star reviews here to see why this is an epic way to see Lima.

 Check out the fantastic reviews and book this experience before you go here.